alexiscolin/hepic-int/README.md

 3. Start web server with the gulp script `$ yarn watch`,
 4. Enjoy the INT app in your favorite browser following the local URL given by browser-sync.

+You can also visit the website using the following URL address: [http://hepic.netlify.com](http://hepic.netlify.com)

 ## development
 ### Frameworks & preprocessors